jbinko/AZ-300-Microsoft-Azure-Architect-Technologies/README.md

     - Enable MFA for an Azure tenant
       - <https://docs.microsoft.com/en-us/azure/active-directory/authentication/howto-mfa-getstarted>
       - Requires global administrator account in Azure AD tenant.
-      - Correct licenses assigned to users
-        - Multi-Factor Authentication for Office 365 Microsoft 365 Business - Works only for O365/M365 This version is part of an Office 365 or Microsoft 365 Business subscription.
-        - Multi-Factor Authentication for Azure AD Administrators - Works only for Azure AD Global Administrator role at no additional cost.
-        - Azure Multi-Factor Authentication - Full version.
-Additional configuration options via the Azure portal, advanced reporting, and support for a range of on-premises and cloud applications.
-Requires Azure Active Directory Premium, and can be deployed either in the cloud or on-premises.
-      - Choose how to enable
-        - Enabled by conditional access policy - the most flexible way to enable two-step verification for your users
+      - Correct licenses assigned to usershe most flexible way to enable two-step verification for your users
         - Enabled by Azure AD Identity Protection - uses the Azure AD Identity Protection risk policy to require two-step verification based only on sign-in risk for all cloud applications
         - Enabled by changing user state - requires users to perform two-step verification every time they sign in and overrides conditional access policies
       - Enable at least one authentication method (best is Microsoft Authenticator)